CliftonS/CSC419/README.md

 5. cmake ..
 6. make

+For step 5 may optionally use [cmake -DCMAKE_BUILD_TYPE=Release ../] for substantially faster run times, helpful especially for large numbers or removed vertices or for large data files.

+Optimizations that could be used if expanded upon in qef and qef_probabalistic would consist of adding a map to the double min heap so that references can be found without iterating through the array for a particular one.
+Additionally keeping track of which faces a given vertex are a corner of would also increase the running speed.
+In general based on the optimization sections of the original papers, these implementation become slow very quickly with larger objects.

+Use pelvis.obj or torus.obj for faster run times as they are much smaller objects.

 Instructions (Running options):
 1. Perform qef.cpp on a 8 vertex cube: ./prob
-2. Perform qef.cpp on an obj file (there are a few in the data folder): ./prob ../data/cactus.obj
+2. Perform qef.cpp on an obj file removing 20% of vertices: ./prob 0.20 ../data/cactus.obj
-3. Perform qef_probabalistic on an obj file with given s_percent value (5%): ./prob ../data/cactus.obj 0.05
+3. Perform qef_probabalistic on an obj file with given s_percent value (5%) removing 20% vertices: ./prob 0.20 ../data/cactus.obj 0.05

+I reccomend limiting to less than 0.40 (40%) removed vertices for larger files, as it take a lot longer to run, due to needing to discard changes which would invert faces otherwise.

 s_percent value is read as a double, so inputing 5 will have very different results from inputting 0.05.